gitrenga/Public-Presentation/TDD Fear to Confidence Transformer.md

 - How to Tell Test Before VS Test After from Testcase (Code) ?
 - How to Tell whether TDD is followed by seeing the code ?
 - TDD makes you write More/Less Code ?
-- Start with Question - What Test?
+- Start with Question - What to Test?
 How to Test? - Worth the Test?
 ---

 ## 🚀 Your TDD Transformation Starts Now